BEST 1 DAY IN ABU DHABI ITINERARY

 From Dubai to Abu Dhabi

-Sightseeing bus tours from Dubai to Abu Dhabi
+Tours From Dubai to Abu Dhabi

 If you have only one day in Abu Dhabi, my tip is not to waste time and start with the highlight first.